ruitaiS/alpacaPack/readme.md

     Several groupings of stocks?
 Each group has a position list, and a strategy / pseudo-alg that it's employing?

 also also - realized you probably need to untangle the position updating
-    -> from within each group, subscribe to polygon stream -> alpaca updates the positions that it's in
+    -> from within each group, update the main watchlist / position list -> when polygon initializes, go through the main watchlist and subscribe to everything -> whenever watchlist is updated from subcomponents, unsub directly from polygon -> alpaca updates the positions that it's in
     -> the alpaca positions will always be a subset of the polygon subscriptions